Keeping yourself safe from the kids (and others).

 Unfortunately, being able to get multiple IP addresses on a consumer-grade internet connection is rare, and likely to confuse your ISP salesperson.

 You can accomplish the same thing without a switch (or the confusion) by purchasing two completely separate internet connections from your ISP, or two separate internet connections from two separate ISPs.

 Split the network by using a second router

-If your router doesn’t support guest networks, and your ISP doesn’t support multiple IP addresses, and you don’t want to pay for a second separate internet connection, here is a way to jury rig a solution using two routers.
+If your router doesn’t support guest networks, your ISP doesn’t support multiple IP addresses, and you don’t want to pay for a second internet connection, there is a way to jury rig a solution using two routers.

 In this case, the internet feeds to router #1, which feeds the less-trusted guest or kids network.
 The WAN (or “internet”) side of router #2 is connected to the LAN side of router #1.
 Trusted computers are connected to router #2.

 In this diagram, connections can only be established upwards, towards the internet.
 All the PCs in this diagram connect to the internet.
 Connections cannot be established downward, meaning that everyone is protected from connections attempting to come in from the internet.
-More importantly, the less-trusted network cannot establish connections into the trusted.
+More importantly, the less-trusted network cannot connect to the trusted.
 (In theory, trusted PCs devices would be able to connect to less-trusted devices, but that’s generally impractical for a variety of reasons.)

 Internet of things

 You wouldn’t expect your fridge or television set to be a security or privacy risk, but now it’s quite possible.
 Internet-connected appliances are becoming more and more popular, and unfortunately, security seems to be only an afterthought.